apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 EOF
 ```

-* Creates a ApisixRoute, and enable the jwt-auth plugin:
+* Creates an ApisixRoute, and enable the jwt-auth plugin:

 ```shell
 kubectl apply -f - <<EOF